dancer1325/javascriptInfo-website/JS Language/modules/Introduction/importMeta/README.md

 # import.meta
-"import.meta" contains information about the current module, whose content depends on the environment
 * .js / .mjs
   * `node main.mjs`
-  * Required to create it as .mjs to be understood as JS module
+  * if it must be understood as JS module -> create it -- as -- .mjs